mpdairy/elm-frontier/README.md

 Using `toJson` and `fromJson` provides an easy and non-tedious way to serialize and desearialize Elm objects.
-The normal method is to write Json Encoders or Decoders, but this takes a long time and is prone to programming errors. `fromJson` could also be used in a task chain with the `HTTP` library to convert Json from foreign APIs, but if you want to transform the structure of the data, you will still need to write a Decoder.
+The normal method is to write Json Encoders or Decoders, but this takes a long time and is prone to programming errors. `fromJson` and `toJson` automatically convert without the use of developer-specified encoders/decoders.

+Since `toJson`, `fromJson`, and `call` each return a `Task`, they can be easily chained together with other `Task`s using `Task.andThen`.
+For example, `fromJson` could be chained after a call to `Http.getString` to convert Json from a REST Api.

 Using the standard ports system in Elm, to call into JavaScript requires that you make a separate `Cmd` call to run the JavaScript